roymacdonald/ofxCameraSaveLoad/README.md

 Installation
 ------------
-Just copy into the `openFrameworks/addons/` folder.
+If you download the zip, unzip and put in the `openFrameworks/addons/` folder.
+For cloning

+    cd <your/openframeworks/folder>/addons
+    git clone git@github.com:roymacdonald/ofxCameraSaveLoad.git

 Dependencies
 ------------